docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 the message body, first converting the result to a UTF-8-encoded string.

 Passing simple types
-When your message object’s onResult callback receives a response, it must interpret the string it finds in the body of the response message to obtain a result of the correct type.
+When your message object's onResult callback receives a response, it must interpret the string it finds in the body of the response message to obtain a result of the correct type.
 Results of various types can be identified and processed as follows:
 Number